Reflections – HMS Acasta

 The results left me a bit shocked.
 HMS Acasta was sunk during WW2 in conflict by the German battleship Scharnhorst and due to miscommunication help did not arrive to pick up the survivors, as a result only one person from the ship’s compliment of 138 survived, it made me wonder if…

-Printed to Canon Pro Platinum papers using Canon archive pigment inks and suitable for standard 50 x 40 cm frame size.
+Limited edition prints available printed to Fine Art archival papers using pigment inks and suitable for standard 50 x 40 cm frame size.

 Please click here to use my contact form for further details or enquiries.